-Monthly payments are available for 2012 and 2013 property taxes.
+Monthly payments are available for 2021 and 2022 property taxes.
 Vehicle tax bills cannot be paid by planned payments.
-We also accept payments toward next yearís tax payment (acting as an escrow agent for you).
+We also accept payments toward next year’s tax payment (acting as an escrow agent for you).

-Currently, we can accept checks by mail or in person; cash in person; or, by monthly bank draft.
-Credit/debit card payments cannot be accepted for this program at this time.
+Currently, we can only accept checks by mail, or pay by monthly bank draft.

 No. Card payments are not available.